A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 JJC LH-JX100 Lens Hood/Adapter Ring

-JJC has two versions of this now, the JX100 and the JX100II.
-The JX100 lens hood opens fanning out. the JX100II hood folds on.
-The JX100II lets you use the Fujifilm lens cap.
+JJC now offers two versions of this: the JX100 and the JX100II.
+The JX100 lens hood opens, fanning out, while the JX100II hood folds on.
+The JX100II allows you to use the Fujifilm lens cap.

-If you don’t use the lens hood and want to just attach a UV filter, either choice will work.
+Either choice will work if you don’t use the lens hood and want to attach a UV filter.

 Fotasy X100KT 49mm Metal Filter Adapter + Hood + Filter